fractalbass/data_science/_posts/2017-11-07-data_science_26.markdown

 Here the average of the sample means is 4.25.
 However, the average of the entire population is 4.5.

 In the case of the Udacity quiz, we have no idea if the combiners are actually sampling the same number of records.
-And, even if they were, the central limit theorem states that the means of the samples would approach a normal distribution the more samples we have.
-We cannot simply take random samples from our population, and then take the mean of those sample means and say that value is the same as the population mean.
+If they were, we would be OK.
+But if the number of records in each subset is different, we cannot simply randomly split up our population into non-overlapping samples and then take "the mean of the mean" of those sample means and say that value is the same as the population mean.
 Well, I guess we could say that...  but we would be wrong if we did.

 The point of the exercise is to show that combiners can help reduce the bottleneck created by a single reducer.
 I get that.
 It still bothers me a little bit that what they were doing sets a bad precedent for a way to compute the population mean.